 Giving up the comfort of the house – think electricity, never-ending flow of the hot water, internet and ability to roam around freely from room to room – just to spend weeks crammed into a tiny space doesn’t come without challenges.
 That’s why it’s essential to choose the right van for you.

-But picking the right van, either you are planning to rent it or by it, is one of the hardest choices.
+But picking the right van, whether you are planning to rent it or buy it, is one of the hardest choices.
 How do you decide between minivan, campervan, motorhome and caravan?
 Renting or buying?
-Then you have to make a choice between a new van or used one.
+Then you have to make a choice between a new van or a used one.
 Low top or high top?

-What kind of a van you need will depend on your family size and budget.
+What kind of van you need will depend on your family size and budget.
 The VW camper vans with the elevating roof can accommodate two adults and two kids.
-If your family is bigger than this,than you have to get creative.
-You can either bring a tent, get a hammock bed that goes over the front seat.
+If your family is bigger than this, then you have to get creative.
+You can either bring a tent or get a hammock bed that goes over the front seat.
 If you’re a couple on a budget, then get yourself a small campervan.
 If you’re enjoying retired life with your partner, get a big and comfy motorhome.